-The show will be hosted by the BBC's Petroc Trelawny and SVT's Ella Petterson and adjudicated by Sweden’s Katarina Henryson, a founding member of pioneering a cappella ensemble The Real Group, British composer and conductor John Rutter and US producer and arranger Deke Sharon.
+The show was hosted by the BBC's Petroc Trelawny and SVT's Ella Petterson and adjudicated by Sweden’s Katarina Henryson, a founding member of pioneering a cappella ensemble The Real Group, British composer and conductor John Rutter and US producer and arranger Deke Sharon.

 Petroc Trelawny is one of the best-known voices on BBC Radio 3 - where he presents the daily Breakfast programme.
 This summer he will introduce the BBC Proms on radio and television for the 20th year running.
 He presents the BBC's coverage of the VPO New Year’s Day Concert and in 2018 hosted Eurovision Young Musicians from Edinburgh.

 Details on the show and biographies for all those taking part can be found in our press dossier.

 Photos from the event can be downloaded here (log in required).